• Home

 I think our City is currently in good financial shape.
 This is due to lower-than-expected expenditures over the course of the pandemic as well as larger-than-expected revenues over the past couple years.
 However, I believe that financial uncertainty looms on the horizon.

-We are currently confronting the most significant inflationary pressures in a half-century.
+We have been confronting the most significant inflationary pressures in a half-century.
 Labor costs and material costs are increasing at significant rates.
 Property values--after several years of consistent growth--are now confronting greater instability.
+Property assessments are up significantly.
 Moreover, the past decade has seen almost 2,500 new Park Ridge residents move into our community.
 While we welcome our new neighbors with open arms, we recognize that an increased number of residents will result in increased costs upon infrastructure and resources in our small town.

 While past and current leadership has resulted in significant commercial development and subsequent commercial tax generation, I believe that we need to better diversify our commercial tax base without losing our small-town and close-knit neighborhood community.
 We need to be deliberate and cognizant in our efforts to sustainably grow our city...the Park Ridge we know and love.